Marjoel/m-credit-card/README.md

 | Elo        | 401178, 401179, 431274, 438935, 451416, 4573, 4576, 506, 509, 636, 6500, 6504, 6505, 6507, 6509, 6516, 6550, 504175, 627780 | 16               |
 | Aura       | 50                                             | 16               |
 | Discover   | 6011, 622, 64, 65                              | 16               |

+_Official data from the two of the largest acquirers in the world and from the largest bank in Latin America._

 ## How to use
 Install `m-credit-card` with bower.